merenlab/merenlab.org/courses/PFLS/index.md

 Try your best, and it is OK if you can't answer each one of them.
 If you try your hardest, the solutions we will go through and explain together will make much more sense even if you fail.

 {:.warning}
-**Please turn in your solutions the following way**: Copy-paste the questions above into your email client, under each question write your final answers along with the command line that led to that answer, and send the email to _meren@hifmb.de_ **and** _sarahi.garcia@uol.de_.
+**Please turn in your solutions the following way**: Copy-paste the questions above into your email client, under each question write your final answers along with the command line that led to that answer, and send the email to _meren@hifmb.de_ **and** _ahmed.belfaqih@uni-oldenburg.de_.
 The subject line of your email must be `PFLS EXC-001` :)

 Once we are done, we will review the [solutions](solutions/EXC-001) together.